SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - + I know someone who judges when they're too exhausted to speak.
 - + I know people who end up judging all the time because they're late all the time.
 - + I know people who equally feel like judging/speaking, and because they're the only one among 7 people who feel that way, they're made a judge.
 - + People may feel to pressured to give a speech, and are too used to having no case due to no knowledge of the world, and judging seems more comfortable because you're given the content.
-(A major reason I prefer judging)
+(A major reason I prefer judging.)
 - + Some more positive reasons to judge are because people like the way their brain is use during judging, and how challenging it is.
 - + **The interesting thing about the narrative of freshers early on before they judge, is that judging looks like a position of authority.** Freshers believe that you need to be highly qualified to be a judge, and that being a judge is a sign of you being great (They're unaware that anyone can judge in a tournament).
 - I don't know how exactly to encourage adjing (because if you start outright telling everyone 'adjing is nice, do try it out', it looks like you're a scamster.
 Anything that is actually good doesn't need explicit endorsement.)